MostafaOsmanFathi/AdLinker/Backend/Api-Guide.md

   "name": "Mostafa Osman",
   "email": "mostafa@example.com",
   "password": "mypassword",
-  "user_type": "user"  // can be "user" or "publisher" }
+  "user_type": "user"  // can be "user" or "publisher" or "admin" }
 ```